Versowood Areena

 Versowood Areena is an indoor arena in Heinola, Finland.
 The arena was built in 1984 and has a capacity of 2975 where 1500 can be seated and 1475 can stand.
-It is the home arena for Peliitat Heinola of the Mestis hockey league the second top league in Finland behind Liiga and all other ice hockey teams in the city.
-It is also the home arena for Tinatuopit of 2.
+It is the home arena for Peliitat Heinola of the 2.
 Divisioona.

 History

 Construction of the arena lasted from 1983 to 1984.
 The first match played was a test match friendly between the international squads Sweden and Finland which drew in a full crowd.
 The ceiling also holds the jerseys of Heinola greats Marko Nyman and Vesa Welling whose numbers 16 and 19 were retired by the team.